Audit Repository EventsEstimated reading time: 5 minutes

 Starting in DTR 2.6, each repository page includes an Activity tab which displays a sortable and paginated list of the most recent events within the repository.
 This offers better visibility along with the ability to audit events.
 Event types listed will vary according to your repository permission level.
 Additionally, DTR admins can enable auto-deletion of repository events as part of maintenance and cleanup.

 In the following section, we will show you how to view and audit the list of events in a repository.
 We will also cover the event types associated with your permission level.

 As of DTR 2.3, admins were able to view a list of DTR events using the API.
 DTR 2.6 enhances that feature by showing a permission-based events list for each repository page on the web interface.
 To view the list of events within a repository, do the following:

-https://<dtr-url>and log in with your UCP credentials.
+https://<dtr-url>and log in with your DTR credentials.

-Select Repositories on the left navigation pane, and then click on the name of the repository that you want to view.
+Select Repositories from the left navigation pane, and then click on the name of the repository that you want to view.
 Note that you will have to click on the repository name following the

 /after the specific namespace for your repository.